 A Meditation based path

 A Kriya based path or

 Choose what appeals to you.
 It could even be a combination of some of the above.
 Know that you may need multiple teachers for a well-balanced life.

 The Guru is one who shows the light of wisdom.
 You will meet various teachers in different phases of your life.
 They will come in form of parents, siblings, friends and colleagues also.
 A Guru will not be the one who will take up the responsibility of your life and all your troubles.
 Finally the learning will be your own and the inner will to walk on the path of light will be your own.

 Follow Your Inner Guru

 In my life I have learnt a lot through self-introspection because there is no bigger teacher than life.
-I believe that one can achieve enlightenment through a combination of reading, listing to talks, meditation and self-introspection.
+I believe that one can achieve enlightenment through learning a lot from what happens in his own life and of others around him and a combination of reading, listening to talks, meditation and self-introspection.
 You may take courses or generally follow your intuition and be guided in your quest for knowledge.
 Trust in your Inner Guru, for He knows everything.
-Above all, trust life to guide you to whatever it is you need to evolve to your Higher Self.
-You will attract all the right sources of knowledge that are meant for you, when you are ready.
+Above all, trust life to guide you to whatever it is you need to evolve to your Higher Self because one of your rights is the right to Knowledge.